gulasz101/gulasz101.github.io/_posts/2023-06-02-opentelemetry-laravel-autoinstrumentation.md

 title: "OpenTelemetry Tracing Laravel Autoinstrumentation"
 date: 2023-06-02
 tags: php laravel opentelemetry grafana tracing
+categories: [Observability]
 ---

 # opentelemetry rc1 released, have to say works really stable!
 Go for it and test :)

-# Laravel tracing autoinstrumentation using ext-opentelemetry.
+# Laravel tracing autoinstrumentation using ext-opentelemetry

 Below we will cover opentelemetry auto instrumentation by using barebones laravel served from docker container with roadrunner.